citp/privacy-policy-historical/e/ep/epi/epichosts.co.uk.md

 By using this Site, you signify your acceptance of this policy.
 If you do not agree to this policy, please do not use our Site.
 Your continued use of the Site following the posting of changes to this policy will be deemed your acceptance of those changes.

-This document was last updated on July 20, 2013.
+This document was last updated on February 5, 2013.

 By placing an order with EpicHosts, in sole agreement upon submitting a transaction (once you press the 'Pay Now' button when using PayPal for example, or once a transaction is complete) and tick the agreement confirmation checkbox if applicable, you confirm that you are bound in agreement to the terms and conditions written below: